 List Rich Snippet

-As the name suggests, they are presented in the form of either numbered lists or bulletins.
+As the name suggests, they implement various types of rich snippets that are presented in the form of either numbered lists or bulletins.
 Sometimes, they are step-by-step instructions.
-19% + of all rich snippets are listed.
+19%+ of all rich snippets are listed.

 Tables Rich Snippet

 6.3% of all rich snippets presented in Google SERPs are in the table format.
 The table helps to provide a straightforward comparison of product features and pricing.
-The modern Google bots can pull an existing table in an article and present it as a snippet.
+Modern Google bots can pull an existing table in an article and present it as a snippet.